peterwwillis/truckcamper/Trucks/Truck_notes.tmpl.md

 2. Your truck has to be able to handle your camper safely.
 It will be easier to pick a camper you like first, and then pick a truck that fits the camper.

+3. Have the camper you want weighed, because the advertised numbers lie.
+When you know the real wet weight, add the weight of passengers and gear, and that's the minimum payload rating your truck needs.
+Refer to the **Payload** section below.

-3. Choose a truck you enjoy driving, especially if you will be going long distances.
+4. Choose a truck you enjoy driving, especially if you will be going long distances.
    You won't want to go on long road trips if it's painful to ride in.

-4. Find out your desired camper's *true* weight when wet, add the weight of the passengers and gear, and that is the *minimum payload capacity* the truck needs.
-Read the **Payload capacity** section below for important information.
+Longer trucks can be harder to maneuver and park, but they are more stable on highways.

 5. When in doubt, get a bigger truck.
 Many heavy-duty trucks can be less expensive than less-capable smaller trucks, due to options and availability.
+Though if overlanding is your goal, a small, short-wheelbase, light truck with a very minimal pop-up camper is ideal.

+6. Before final decision, Google the year/make/model of the truck and look for common problems.
+Check the Carfax for the vehicle if preowned.
+Check the specific truck's options, payload (found only in a sticker on the inside door panel).
+   Check that its tires' load ratings meet your payload requirements.
+If you can, look up the dealer window sticker attached to the vehicle when it was first sold (sometimes available from Carfax); this will confirm the options attached to the vehicle at sale time (useful for things that affect payload, like axle, differential, towing & payload packages, engine, etc).

+7. Have an independent mechanic inspect the truck before sale.
+If they find any issues, either walk away, or use it to negotiate down the price.

 </details> <!-- How to choose a truck -->